 My theory is this ... on the night of the murder, Epperly hid Gina's body somewhere nearby, perhaps a shallow grave or wooded area along Hazel Hollow Road between Claytor Lake and the town of Radford.
 Then, at some point over the next 48 hours, before he came to the police's attention, he went back and picked up her body and then drove it to a remote area in one of the surrounding counties -- and I think she is buried there.
 Gina's clothing, the lake house towels; and the shovel and mattock that were found near the traintracks by the river?
 I think Epperly put 'em there as a "red herring".
 He was no dummy.
 Now, Epperly was an outdoorsman who hunted often on privately-owned land, that he had access to.
 I learned that some of his favorite hunting spots were on several distant parcels of land in Pulaski County owned by Virginia's former Governor, John Dalton, who was a Radford native and permitted Epperly to hunt there.
 A key thing I learned is that Epperly's car at the time of the murder -- a 1978 Ford Mustang II -- had a hole in the radiator and was prone to over-heating.
 So, I think Epperly was cautious enough to borrow a friend's car and went back and picked up Gina's body.
 There is a good chance that friend even came along.
 Here's where the name Tom Hardie comes up as a possible accomplice.
 Several sources told me that Hardie spent a great deal of time with Epperly in the six months between the murder and the actual trial.
 Look up that name in the Radford/Blacksburg/Roanoke news archives and you will find he had a rap sheet a mile long and was linked as a suspect to at least four other murders.
 And even if Hardie was not an actual accomplice in disposing of Gina's body, I think he knew what Epperly did with the body.
 Hardie died in 2009 at age 65.
 He was a well-documented alcoholic and drug abuser and I think there is a good chance that at some point in the 29 years between 1980 and 2009, he told someone what Epperly did with Gina's body.
 I mean, it was just too good of a secret to keep, right?
 Especially when he was drunk and/or high much of the time.
 So I think Hardie told someone out there who knows.
 And I think if that person comes forward to police, they will be able to provide that one piece of information that will lead police to Gina's body.

 Author Ron Peterson, Jr. attended Radford University several years after Gina Hall.
 A Communications major at RU, he first wrote about the case his senior year, as an editor for the university newspaper in 1987.
 He has been published in newspapers throughout the state and in internal publications for two Fortune 500 companies.
 His career includes work at the Virginian Pilot and Cox Media, where he earned the company's annual "Outstanding Performance" award.
 Peterson's background also includes managing corporate television advertising campaigns on CNN, Fox News and ESPN.
 He is currently a board member of the Hampton Roads Sports Media Hall of Fame.
-In research for the book, Peterson interviewed over 100 sources, receiving extensive interview access with the prosecuting attorneys, defense attorneys, police investigators, as well as friends and family of both the killer and the victim.
+In research for the book, Peterson interviewed over 100 sources, receiving extensive interview access with the prosecuting attorneys, defense attorneys, police investigators, as well as friends of both the killer and the victim.
+Peterson has guest lectured at several universities about the case and his book has been used as a college textbook.